-This service has helped to deliver hundreds of homes for local people across rural parts of East and West Sussex since its inception and has focused on following a standardised 10 step process: 10 Step Guide to Developing Affordable Housing
+Our enabling service has helped to deliver hundreds of homes for local people across rural parts of East and West Sussex, focused on a standardised 10 step process: 10 Step Guide to Developing Affordable Housing

 Housing schemes may be delivered through a variety of means, including via an Exception Site, which – crucially – allows for small schemes of affordable housing (through shared ownership or rental models) to be delivered for those with a local connection to the village in perpetuity.

-The key functions of the Rural Housing Enabling team are to:
+The key functions of our Rural Housing Enabling Service are to:

-- Meet the needs of those people who would not be able to afford accommodation on the open market;
+- Help you meet the needs of those people who would not be able to afford accommodation on the open market;

 - Act as an “honest broker” to facilitate the often lengthy and complex process of developing affordable and mixed development housing schemes in rural areas to promote sustainable communities;

-- Work closely with village communities, Parish Councils, District Councils, Housing Associations, landowners and anyone else involved in the process of providing local needs housing;
+- Work closely with village communities, Parish Councils, District Councils, Community Land Trusts, Housing Associations, landowners and anyone else involved in the process of providing local needs housing;

 - Identify local affordable housing needs through Housing Needs Surveys;